patrickbaber/Psquared_OrderStatusChange/README.md

   sales_order_status_change_pending_to_complete

-Your config.xml could look like this:
+Your config.xml could looks like this:
 ```xml
 <?xml version="1.0"?>
 <config>